Country of origin:

 Most recent release, (as Wreckless Eric & Amy Rigby), A Working Museum (2012)

 start with the likes of syd straw, amy allison, kate jacobs and you'll be in the ballpark. (email@example.com)

 Writes own material

-she rocks. a little bit country a little bit rock. people should check her out. some people will list her in the fast-growing (bargain) bin of angry woman rock (ani difranco, PJ Harvey, tori amos, and their second wave of wannabees, alanis morissette, meredith brookes, leah andreone, alana davis, etc.) but she probably fits in more with the whole no depression countryrock scene more than anything else.
+she rocks. a little bit country a little bit rock. people should check her out. some people will list her in the fast-growing (bargain) bin of angry woman rock (ani difranco, PJ Harvey, tori amos, and their second wave of wannabees, alanis morissette, meredith brooks, leah andreone, alana davis, etc.) but she probably fits in more with the whole no depression countryrock scene more than anything else.
 Her best songs aren't necessarily bitter songs about men, but rather songs about her own life experiences (having a crush on the guy at the bookstore, having to go to work at the corporate office).
-Similar to a good folk singer, Amy Rigby knows a good tune, and knows how to write about life. (email@example.com)
+Similar to a good folk singer, Amy Rigby knows a good tune, and knows how to write about life. (firstname.lastname@example.org)